feedyard/circleci-docker/README.md

 Minimum docker image configuration, based on alpine linux, for use as a primary container in a circleci setup_remote_docker pipeline.

-See CHANGELOG for list of installed packages/versions
+See CHANGELOG for detailed list of installed packages/versions per versioned build

 ## requirements for ci and local development